headshed-dev/headshed-dev.github.io/src/pages/uploadz/docker-desktop-environments.md

 Also, the port 3000 needs changed if you already have something running on that port.
 To change the port, change the first number in `-p 3000:3000` to whatever port you want to use.

-then run the script
+We can run the script now:

 ```bash
 sh run.sh
 025ee830474d95178e330f61192ebec4032891e913aebe8d24a4de9c26a82b2a
 ```

-the container is now running and we can check this with
+When the container is running we can check this with

 ```
 ❯ docker ps